A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 How Does Image Segmentation Work?

 We can divide or partition the image into various parts called segments.
-It’s not a great idea to process the entire image at the same time as there will be regions in the image which do not contain any information.
-By dividing the image into segments, we can make use of the important segments for processing the image.
+It’s not a great idea to process the entire image at the same time, as there will be regions in the image that do not contain any information.
+By dividing the image into segments, we can use the important segments to process the image.
 That, in a nutshell, is how image segmentation works.

 An image is a collection or set of different pixels.
-We group together the pixels that have similar attributes using image segmentation.
-Take a moment to go through the below visual (it’ll give you a practical idea of image segmentation):
+We group the pixels that have similar attributes using image segmentation.
+Take a moment to go through the below visual (it’ll give you a practical idea of segmentation in image processing):

 Object detection builds a bounding box corresponding to each class in the image.
-But it tells us nothing about the shape of the object.
-We only get the set of bounding box coordinates.
-We want to get more information – this is too vague for our purposes.
+But it tells us nothing about the object’s shape—we only get the set of bounding box coordinates.
+We want more information—this is too vague for our purposes.

-Image segmentation creates a pixel-wise mask for each object in the image.
+The image segmentation algorithm creates a pixel-wise mask for each object in the image.
 This technique gives us a far more granular understanding of the object(s) in the image.

 Why do we need to go this deep?
 Can’t all image processing tasks be solved using simple bounding box coordinates?
 Let’s take a real-world example to answer this pertinent question.